Gabriel Kolko: Historian of U.S. foreign relations and the Vietnam War

 Kolko next moved on to his country's war in Vietnam, a conflagration with which he and Joyce were deeply preoccupied at home and abroad; the couple were in Huế when North Vietnamese forces entered Saigon, and were granted the privilege of announcing the event over local radio.
 Kolko would publish two books on the Vietnam War and its aftermath.
 Anatomy of a War (1985) looked at the war itself, its prologue and its effects.
 Anatomy would place its author alongside the likes of George Kahin as a leading writer of the postrevisionist, or synthesis, school.
 This group of historians suggested, among other things, that the revisionist school was wrong in speculating that the United States could have won the war.
 In Anatomy, Kolko became "the first American historian to establish a distinction between Diệm and Thiệu, on the one hand, and the population of the Saigon milieu on the other.
 It might even be said that he was the first to insist that there was such a milieu and to attempt a systematic study of its inhabitants."
-Regarding his nation's war in Vietnam, Kolko wrote that t]he United States in Vietnam unleashed the greatest flood of firepower against a nation known to history".
 One sympathetic reviewer notes that Kolko's work on Vietnam has been relegated to the margins of the Vietnam War literature.
 Vietnam: Anatomy of a Peace (1997) cast a look back at developments in Vietnam in the wake of the war, and how the Vietnamese communists ran the country.
 Kolko's assessment of their efforts was rather less than positive.

+Kolko became a founding editor of the Journal of Contemporary Asia in 1970, remaining on the board until 1998.

 Kolko was not without his critics.
 Gaddis Smith once described him, along with Williams, as at "the forefront of revisionist scholars" and yet "essentially pamphleteers".
 Others said his leftist political sympathies had a "distorting" effect on his work.